systemli/systemli-website/src/en/service/hosting.md

 #### Forums

 Forums are practical for discussions and exchange of views within a group or organization.
-W offer phpBB as a forum software.
+We offer phpBB as a forum software.

 #### Demoticker